Lumi-supercomputer/LUMI-training-materials/docs/2day-next/201-Slurm.md

   ![Slide What is Slurm](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-201-Slurm/WhatIsSlurm.png){ loading=lazy }
 </figure>

-Slurm is both a resource manager and job scheduler for supercomputers in a single package.
+Slurm is both a **resource manager** and **job scheduler** for supercomputers in a single package.

-A resource manager manages all user-exposed resources on a supercomputer: cores, GPUs or other accelerators, nodes, ...
+A **resource manager** manages all user-exposed resources on a supercomputer: cores, GPUs or other accelerators, nodes, ...
 It sets up the resources to run a job and cleans up after the job, and may also give additional facilities to start applications in a job.
 Slurm does all this.

-But Slurm is also a job scheduler.
+But Slurm is also a **job scheduler**.
 It will assign jobs to resources, following policies set by sysadmins to ensure a good use of the machine and a fair distribution of resources among projects.